MicrosoftDocs/win32/desktop-src/SecCrypto/eku-oid.md

-﻿---
+---
-Description: 'Sets or retrieves a string that contains an EKU OID string value as defined in Wincrypt.h.' ms.assetid: '2fdaeddc-5ed6-46a6-a4f7-827a605e890a'
+Description: Sets or retrieves a string that contains an EKU OID string value as defined in Wincrypt.h. ms.assetid: 2fdaeddc-5ed6-46a6-a4f7-827a605e890a
-title: 'IEKU::OID property'
+title: IEKUOID property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IEKU::OID property